fluttercandies/flutter_wechat_camera_picker/README.md

 which is also a separate runnable extension to the [wechat_assets_picker][wechat_assets_picker pub].

-Current WeChat version that UI based on: **8.0.49**
+The current WeChat version that UI is based on: `8.0.49`.
-UI designs will be updated following the WeChat update in anytime.
+UI designs will be updated at any time following the WeChat update.

 See the [Migration Guide][] to learn how to migrate between breaking changes.

 ## Versions compatibility

-The package only guarantees to be working on **the stable version of Flutter**.
+The package only guarantees that it will work on **the stable version of Flutter**.
 We won't update it in real-time to align with other channels of Flutter.

 |        | 2.8.0 | 3.3.0 | 3.16.0 |